 The process for putting a baby up for adoption is pretty simple.
-We receive many email requests with lots of the same types of questions.
+I receive many email requests which ask many of the same types of questions.
 This article focuses on a few frequently asked questions about how to put a baby up for adoption and making an adoption plan.
+You are also welcome to text or email any questions you have.
+I’m a birth mother, and I’ve been there.
+(Read my story)

 Who decides which family adopts the child?